Code-Institute-Submissions/redesigned-octo-engine/README.md

 ### Home page User Stories

 * As a user I want to see a video icon on the 'Home' page.
+Clicking on the video icon will open a video player with autoplay.

   * Example acceptance criteria:
     * Video icon on the 'Home' page
+    * Clicking on the Video icon will open a video player and start playing the video.

 ### Social Footer User Stories